St Woolos Cemetery: Non-conformist Chapel

-A Romanesque style building, forming the westerly building in the symmetrical pair of chapels at the main entrance on Bassaleg Road.
-While the two chapels are symettrical in their positioning and dimensions, there are significant stylistic differences between the two.
-Firstly, the Non-conformist chapel features a distinctive circular tower with a conical, slate roof over the chancel, as opposed to the simple bell-gable of the Anglican chapel.
-Secondly, the porch features a Norman style, rounded arch, with dog's tooth decoration, as opposed to the gothic arch of the Anglican chapel.
-Thirdly, where the Anglican chapel has a niche in the gable above the arch to accommodate a statue, the Non-conformist chapel features a small, single light, Norman-arched window into the roof space above the porch.
-The Non-conformist chapel also features a decorative pattern on the roof using tiles of different shapes and materials.
+This is a Romanesque-style building, and the western of the symmetrical pair of chapels at the main entrance on Bassaleg Road.
+Although the two chapels are symmetrical in their positioning and dimensions, there are marked stylistic differences between them.
+The nonconformist chapel features a distinctive circular tower with a conical slate roof over the chancel, in contrast to the plain bell-gable of the Anglican chapel.
+Its porch is entered through a Norman-style rounded arch with dog-tooth decoration, rather than the Gothic arch of its counterpart.
+Where the Anglican chapel has an empty niche in the gable above the arch, the nonconformist chapel has a small, single-light, Norman-arched window opening into the roof space above the porch.
+The chapel also displays a decorative roof pattern executed in tiles of differing shapes and materials.

-As with the Anglican Chapel, RCAMH recorded the building still being used as a chapel in 1997, however, as of 2011, the chapel appears to be disused, in a similar condition to the Anglican chapel.
+As with the Anglican chapel, RCAHMW recorded the building still in use as a chapel in 1997, though by 2011 it appeared to be disused and in a condition comparable to that of the Anglican chapel.